US cities shrouded in toxic haze as reinforcements reach Canada wildfires

 Public schools in the capital canceled all outdoor activities including recess, physical education, athletic practices and competitions.

-The Federal Aviation Administration meanwhile said low visibility had forced it to "manage the flow of traffic safely into New York City, DC, Philadelphia and Charlotte."
+The Federal Aviation Administration meanwhile said low visibility had forced it to take steps to "manage the flow of traffic safely into New York City, DC, Philadelphia and Charlotte."

-Flights bound for New York's La Guardia and to Philadelphia International resumed after a pause.

 "This is the climate crisis, here and now, causing dangerous air pollution and threatening the health of millions of people," said May Boeve, Chief Executive of 350.org.